Get Free Consult

 Choosing a school is an intense and important decision for parents, and for older students involved in planning their educational journeys.
 Hunting for the best-fitting environment to meet a student’s needs should be about comparing campuses, amenities, college admission support, educational programs in the student’s areas of interest, and other exciting elements of the school experience.

 The last thing students and their parents should have to worry about is whether they’ll be subjected to sexual abuse at the hands of faculty, staff, or other students, and whether the school will respond appropriately to any criminal conduct that does arise.
+Unfortunately, sexual violence mars the school experiences of all too many American private school students, and these institutions are often more concerned with protecting their images than the students entrusted to their care.

 Also referred to as “Therapeutic Boarding Schools,” private schools that market themselves as ways of treating or reforming “troubled” teenagers are pervasively abusive by design, emotionally, physically, and in some cases, sexually.
 This sprawling industry, as it exists now, stemmed out of an organization called the Worldwide Association of Specialty Schools (WWASPS), founded in 1998 by Robert Lichfield, who has owned several of these for-profit “schools.”
 Most appear to exist for the sole purpose of torturing minors, extracting money from parents, and, arguably, providing those who enjoy exploiting power over teenagers with unfettered access to a large pool of victims.